monteiz/shared-file-view/README.md

 ### Checking if a SharedFileView Exists

-To check if a SharedFileView for a file has already been created, use the `SharedFileView.Exists` method.
+To check if a SharedFileView for a file has already been created, use the `SharedFileView.Exists` static method.
 This method returns a boolean indicating whether the SharedFileView exists.

 ```js
 const { SharedFileView } = require("shared-file-view");